 Use the folder structure from here.
 Write your answers in a do-file and submit the whole folder (rename it suitably: name_session2assignment).
 Do not delete the empty sub-folders.
 At the top of the do-file, mention your name, date, and purpose of the do-file.
 For each question below, first write a comment signalling the question number, then a very brief description about what you need to do/are going to do, then the code, and then write the final answer (if the question asks for it, like number of observations).
 This assignment is aimed at helping you become comfortable with using macros.
 So, use global macros to define your file paths.

 We continue with the vaccination data available here.
-Remember to save it in the 01_raw_data
+Remember to save it in the 01_raw_data folder!

 -